usharesoft/appcenter-docs/end-user/en/source/pages/apis/using-java-sdk.rst

 	    try {
 	        Thread.sleep(5000);
 	    } catch (InterruptedException ex) {
-	        //Error in a thread while tryingo to get the status of the cloud.com image generation }
+	        //Error in a thread while trying to get the status of the cloud.com image generation }
 	    // Get the status
 	    status = imageDelegate.getStatus(image);